-Many students think that they should start looking at college scholarships once they actually start applying to college—so, sometime early on in their senior year.
+Many students think that they should begin looking at college scholarships once they actually start applying to college—so some time early in their senior year.
 Although it’s true that many big-name scholarships require applicants to be high school seniors, there are some great awards out there for younger students as well.

 I’ve compiled a list of scholarships for high school juniors.
 This list will be a great place to start, but you might also want to search for more targeted awards (e.g., by geographic area).
 You can browse the scholarships below based on whether they're competitions or merit-based scholarships.
 Read to the end for tips and strategies on getting the most scholarship money possible!

 Are you ready for a little (friendly) competition?
 It's a win-win!
 You can get application practice, scholarship funding, or both!

 If you have a competitive side, these scholarship programs might be just the thing to get you motivated!
 Whether you're a debate pro or a science nerd, you're sure to find a competition right up your alley.